s5k6/bitshift-bytestring/README.md

     bitShift :: Int -> ByteString -> ByteString

-from module `Data.ByteString.BitShift`, provides arbitrary bit shifting on byte strings.
+provides arbitrary bit shifting on byte strings.
 A negative first argument shifts to the left, a positive one shifts to the right.

-The byte string is filled with null bits on the adequate end.

-A zero shift is identity.

-If the shift is at least as large as the input string is long, you'll get an all-zero string of the same length.

 Examples